 - Developing faculty recruitment programs at accredited dental training institutions whose mission includes community outreach and service and have a demonstrated record of serving underserved states

 - Creating a state dental officer position or augmenting a state dental office to coordinate oral health and access challenges throughout the state

-- Dental workforce programs to address opioid abuse by improving best practices for pain management and/or increasing access to treatment and recovery services such as clinical training of oral health providers in the identification and treatment of individuals with substance use disorders (SUDs)
+- Dental workforce programs to address opioid use disorder (OUD) by improving best practices for pain management and/or increasing access to treatment and recovery services such as clinical training of oral health providers in the identification and treatment of individuals with substance use disorder (SUD)

 Amount of Funding

 Award ceiling: $400,000 per year